 This guide gives you a general overview as to what might have got you and suggestions as to the best way to treat the bites and stings to make them more bearable and less of an ordeal.

 First point – no matter how tempting it is, please don’t scratch the bite.
-Once the skin has been broken the bite is far more likely to become infected.
+Once you break the skin, the bite is far more likely to become infected.

 The first sign your bite is becoming infected is likely to be that it gets redder, hot and more itchy.
 If this is the case get it seen by a health professional as soon as possible.
 If the redness tracks away from the bite and spreads across the skin, this could be a sign of cellulitis, which is serious and you should get medical treatment quickly.